abs-hm-intake24/deployment/instances/example/README.md

 Intake24 API v2 project uses Gradle as such we will need to install this.

-Firstly you will need to install unzip if you don't already have it installed
+Firstly, you will need to install unzip if you don't already have it installed

 Red Hat based systems: